KappaDistributive/kappadistributive.github.io/_posts/2020-05-21-python-tricks.md

 to restart your kernel frequently for whatever reason, data loading can become a real pain.

-To this, I've found myself using cached data loading more and more frequently in recent times.
+To cope with this, especially now that I'm working remotely on a slow internet connection, I've found myself using cached data loading more frequently.
 Here's how this may look like in practice:

 ```python
 def _cached_data_loader(